johandry/VeDeV/README.md

 [![Build Status](http://img.shields.io/travis/johandry/vedev.svg)][travis]
 [travis]: https://travis-ci.org/johandry/vedev

+VeDeV can be used to create a Linux Virtual Environment for Development on OS X and Windows.
+With a command you can create a virtual machine with Linux so you can build, ship and run the developed application with any provisioner such as [Docker](https://www.docker.com/), Puppet, Chef, Salt or a simple script.

-Create a Virtual Environment for Development for OS X and Windows.
-Uses [Packer](http://www.packer.io/) to create the Vagrant Box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, Scripts to provision the new box and [Docker](https://www.docker.com/) to build, ship and run the developed application.
+It uses [Packer](http://www.packer.io/) to create the Vagrant box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, Scripts to provision the Vagrant box.
+They are minimal machines with **Docker** and **Ruby** installed.

-As Docker require a virtual machine manager in OS X and Windows, VeDeV use Vagrant for this purpose.
-Instead of use a pre-build and shared box, you can create your own with Packer using what ever OS you like with the same requirements for the developed application.
-In case you are using Linux then ignore Vagrant and VirtualBox, and use Docker directly.

-The initial provisioning of the box is done with shell scripts on Packer.
-Later you can provision the box with shell or Puppet on Vagrant.
-The project requirements can be provisioned with Docker.

 The only Linux distros available to create a box are:
 * CentOS 6.6
 * CentOS 7.0
 * Ubuntu 14.04.1
 * Ubuntu 14.10

-These are the only I need, so far, but I can add more in the future.
-They are minimal boxes with **Docker** and **Ruby** installed.

 ## Requirements